oracle/weblogic-kubernetes-operator/site/scaling.md

 details about [Using Prometheus to Automatically Scale WebLogic Clusters on Kubernetes](https://blogs.oracle.com/weblogicserver/using-prometheus-to-automatically-scale-weblogic-clusters-on-kubernetes-v5).

 ## Helpful Tips
-### Debugging scriptAction.sh
+### Debugging scalingAction.sh
 The [`scalingAction.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/src/scripts/scaling/scalingAction.sh) script was designed to be executed within the
 Administration Server pod because the associated diagnostic module is targed to the Administration Server.

-The easiest way to verify and debug the `scriptAction.sh` script is to open a shell on the running Administration Server pod and execute the script on the command line.
-The following example illustrates how to open a bash shell on a running
+The easiest way to verify and debug the `scalingAction.sh` script is to open a shell on the running Administration Server pod and execute the script on the command line.

-Administration Server pod named `domain1-admin-server` and execute the `scriptAction.sh` script:
+The following example illustrates how to open a bash shell on a running Administration Server pod named `domain1-admin-server` and execute the `scriptAction.sh` script.
+It assumes that:
+* the domain home is mounted into the pod as /u01/oracle/user-projects/domains/domain1 (i.e. the domain home is inside a docker image).
+* the Dockerfile copied [`scalingAction.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/src/scripts/scaling/scalingAction.sh) to `/u01/oracle/user-projects/domains/domain1/bin/scripts/scalingAction.sh`.

 ```
 > kubectl exec -it domain1-admin-server /bin/bash
-# bash> cd /shared/domain/base_domain/bin/scripts
+# bash> cd /u01/oracle/user-projects/domains/domain1/bin/scripts
-# bash> ./scriptAction.sh
+# bash> ./scalingAction.sh
 ```

-A log, `scriptAction.log`, will be generated in the same directory as the script was executed in and can be examined for errors.
+A log, `scalingAction.log`, will be generated in the same directory as the script was executed in and can be examined for errors.

 ### Example on accessing the external REST endpoint
 The easiest way to test scaling using the external REST endpoint is to use a command-line tool like `curl`.
 Using `curl` to issue